boshtannik/platform-serial-linux/README.md

 # platform-serial-linux
-Realization of PlatformSerial trait for arduino nano board
+Realization of PlatformSerial trait for linux.